ak8459/Codemancers/README.md

 - Cant not make a post, edit, and delete requests for the given api because it has not mentioned routes.
 - The full data is not given in the API for single recipe to display.
 - Some times user don't see recipe image when user looks for single recipe as this is bug in api.
 - There is no section for a particular recipe.
+- used Roboto font family to take it close to picture.